peterszatmary/jmh-benchmark-demo/README.md

 # jmh-benchmark-demo
-Java Microbenchmark Harness (JMH) runs with Junit and Maven.
+Java Microbenchmark Harness (JMH) that runs with Junit and Maven.